-Chatbots continue to get more and more sophisticated and provide a much more seamless experience for site visitors than they did even a year ago.
+Chatbots continue to get increasingly sophisticated and provide a much more seamless experience for site visitors than they did a year ago.
 Conversational design is at the heart of every successful chatbot deployment… and every failure.

 Chatbots are being deployed for automating lead capture and qualification, customer support and frequently asked questions (FAQs), onboarding automation, product recommendations, human resource management and recruiting, surveys and quizzes, booking, and reservations.

-Expectations of site visitors have grown where they expect to find what they need and contact you or your business easily if they need additional assistance.
-The challenge for many businesses is that the number of conversations necessary to sift through for a real opportunity is typically small – so companies often use lead forms to try and pick out the opportunities they think are better and ignore the rest.
+Expectations of site visitors have grown.
+They expect to find what they need and contact you or your business quickly if they need additional assistance.
+The challenge for many businesses is that the number of conversations necessary to sift through for a real opportunity is typically tiny.
+So, companies often use lead forms to try and pick out the opportunities they think are better and ignore the rest.

 Form submission methodologies have a huge downfall, though… response time.
-If you don’t respond to every valid request in a timely manner, you’re losing business.
+If you don’t promptly respond to every valid request, you’re losing business.
 Quite honestly, it’s an issue with my site.
 With thousands of visitors a month, I can’t support responding to every question – my revenue doesn’t support that.
-At the same time, though, I know that I’m missing out on opportunities that could come through the site.
+At the same time, I know I’m missing out on opportunities that could come through the site.

 Chatbot Strengths and Weaknesses